 The first thing to do was to look at her online presence.
 We spotted 3 problems:

-- She had no coherent brand identity – across 3 platforms she was communicating a completely different message.
+- No coherent brand identity – across 3 platforms she was communicating a completely different message.
 At times it didn’t even look as if this was the same business.

-- She had no value proposition – instead of claiming her position of expertise, she was a jack of all trades, master of none.
+- There was no value proposition – instead of claiming her position of expertise, she was a jack of all trades, master of none.
 She wasn’t giving her clients a solid reason to choose her instead of her competitors.